serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 We need to turn our pipelines around and start pulling.

 Traditional push-based CI/CD tools are a security hazard.
 It’s true that some offer better security controls than others, but either way, there are tangible security benefits with pull-based pipelines.

-We should aim for zero production secrets in the likes of Jenkins and CircleCI, or any engineer’s laptop for that matter.
+Continuous deployment can and should only be done within the trust boundary of your production environment.

 We now need a solid pull-based tool for building images to complement _flux_.

-The same should also be considered for other deployment activities, like updating a common library on Artifactory.